pedropaim/Quad-Rotor-Controller/README.md

 target_R23 = CONSTRAIN(target_R23,-maxTiltAngle, maxTiltAngle);
 ```

-The control signal is then computed as the product of a control gain kp and the angular rate error in the global coordinates :
+The control signal is then computed as the product of a control gain kp (kpBank = 12) and the angular rate error in the global coordinates :

 ```
 float b_c_x_dot = kpBank*(R(0,2)-target_R13);